cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 const smallRoom = resource(room, "Small Room");
 const mikeInstructor = resource(instructor, "Mike");
 const requiredResources = [
     resourceDayAvailability(smallRoom, [availabilityBlock(dayAndTimePeriod(date, timePeriod(nineAm, fivePm)), capacity(10))]),
     resourceDayAvailability(mikeInstructor, [availabilityBlock(dayAndTimePeriod(date, timePeriod(nineAm, fivePm)))]),
 ];
 const theService = service("Yoga with Mike in the Small Room", "Yoga with Mike in the Small Room", [specificResource(smallRoom), specificResource(mikeInstructor)], 60, price(3500, currencies.GBP), [], []);
 const theBooking = booking(customerId(), theService.id, date, exactTimeAvailability(nineAm), [resourceAssignment(smallRoom.id, capacity(1)), resourceAssignment(mikeInstructor.id)], "confirmed");
 ```

 The intention here is to permit 10 bookings of Yoga with Mike in the Small Room at 09.00.
-But the current code counts out `specificResource(mikeInstructor)` following the first booking.
+But the current code counts
+out `specificResource(mikeInstructor)` following the first booking.
 The intention is not well expressed or modelled.
-This idea is that the capacity of the small room "transfers" magically to Mike being associated with it.
+This idea is that the capacity of the small room "transfers" magically
+to Mike being associated with it.

-I can't just say that if a any resource requirement has a capacity, then it transfers to the entire list of resource requirements.
+I can't just say that if a any resource requirement has a capacity, then it transfers to the entire list of resource
+requirements.
 Imagine if there was an instructor, a room that can take 10 people, and only 6 pilates machines.
-The aggregate capacity would be 6, not 10.
+The aggregate capacity
+would be 6, not 10.

 Is this the general rule?
 If there is capacity involved, the capacity of the group is the min of all capacities?

 I can't help think there is a better way to express this.

 ## Claude suggests moving the capacity to the service

 And I think it is right.
-I asked it to check my dev diary to see what I modelled capacity on resource, and if there is anything I would lose
+I asked it to check my dev diary to see what I modelled capacity on resource, and if there is
+anything I would lose
 by moving it to service.
 It could see no reason.
-Indeed it found reasons in my diary that make modelling capacity on service as probably
+Indeed it found reasons in my diary that make modelling capacity on
+service as probably
 more sensible.
-It also pointed out that while the capacity of `Small room` might be 10, for a given service - one that uses lots of equipment for example -
+It also pointed out that while the capacity of `Small room` might be 10, for a given service - one that
+uses lots of equipment for example -
 the capacity might be less.
 Am sold.
 Refactor here we come.

 ## Maintaining the right energy level for clean refactoring

 You know I do feel that moving capacity to service is the right design move.
-But so much has gone into modeling capacity on the resource
+But so much has gone into modeling capacity
+on the resource
 that it's a medium sized task.
-The fact that I did this work yesterday and they day before, makes me feel tired about taking this new work
+The fact that I did this work yesterday and they day before, makes me feel tired about
+taking this new work
 on.
 If I do not enter this refactor with the right energy and enthusiasm, I will will be looking for short-cuts.
+Having
-Having the right
+the right
 energy is a super important part of clean refactoring.
-So I'm going to take a break and come back to when I don't feel attached to
+So I'm going to take a break and come back to when I don't feel
+attached to
 what I did yesterday.

 # Fri 7 Jun 2024

 Starting on this refactor to shift capacity from resource to service.
-I think I found a bug, permitted to exist due to the fact
+I think I found a bug, permitted to exist due to
+the fact
 that none of my tests have a scenario involving bookings with different service durations.
-My code is using the duration of the
+My code is using the duration
+of the
 required service to calculate the end time of the booking.
 So rolled back my refactor effort to do the following:

 1. Add a full `Service` instance to `Booking` instead of `serviceId`
-2. Replacing `slot` on `Booking` with a start time and end time, because this Booking model is to calculate availability, not to
+2. Replacing `slot` on `Booking` with a start time and end time, because this Booking model is to calculate
+   availability, not to
    store or request bookings.
 The end time is calculated from the start time and the duration of the service.

 ## Sometimes the current solution is one case of a more general case

 Case in point being the addition of capacity.
-It seemed like I had to add a new thing to the model, but in fact, the current model
+It seemed like I had to add a new thing to the model, but in fact, the
+current model
 was based on every service having a capacity of 1.
-When I first added capacity, I added special if statements to the current code
+When I first added capacity, I added special if statements to the
+current code
 to check if capacity was involved.
-But later I realised that the current code, with capacity set to 1, satisifed the current
+But later I realised that the current code, with capacity set to 1, satisifed the
+current
-need of resource availability dropping out if a booking was made by subtracting booking capacity (also implicitly 1) from
+need of resource availability dropping out if a booking was made by subtracting booking capacity (also implicitly 1)
+from
 remaining capacity.

 # Sun 9 Jun 2024

-shifting tack - trying to see if I can test drive out resourcing bookings in a given time period, as means of checking availability
+shifting tack - trying to see if I can test drive out resourcing bookings in a given time period, as means of checking
+availability
 in a given timeslot.
-The idea being that I can pass each candidate time period to this function, saying: please resource all
+The idea being that I can pass each candidate time period to this function, saying: please resource
+all
 bookings in this period, and let me know what resource remains.
-Then I'll see if there is enough for the service I am checking
+Then I'll see if there is enough for the service I am
+checking
 availability of.

 ## Confusing modelling of resource assignment to bookings

 Some time back I introduced an array of allocated resources to `Booking`.
-I know the intention behind this decision was to record
+I know the intention behind this decision was
+to record
 bookings that have been made against a hard resource assignment.
-For example, a personal training session with an individual named
+For example, a personal training session with an
+individual named
 personal trainer.
-This contrasts with a booking against any van of a pool of vans that can drive out and deliver a mobile car wash
+This contrasts with a booking against any van of a pool of vans that can drive out and deliver a
+mobile car wash
 service.

-The confusion I am experiencing now is that my logic for calculating availability for a given time slot, is to first try to allocated
+The confusion I am experiencing now is that my logic for calculating availability for a given time slot, is to first try
+to allocated
 resources to all existing bookings, then see if there is sufficient remaining resource to satisfy the given service.

 So some resources on some bookings are predefined.
-And other resources on some bookings are assigned during availability checking.
+And other resources on some bookings are assigned during availability
+checking.

 This distinction is not obvious.

-I think I need to make it clear that resource assignments in `Bookings` are something like `specificResourceAssignments`.
+I think I need to make it clear that resource assignments in `Bookings` are something
+like `specificResourceAssignments`.
 And to help
 clarify that, I can make these contain the `SpecificResource` that they originated from.
 Actually, that will not work.
 Because the
-`assignedResources` on `Booking` were intended to record how many of a given resource were consumed by the booking i.e. how much capacity
+`assignedResources` on `Booking` were intended to record how many of a given resource were consumed by the booking i.e.
+how much capacity
 of the given resource was consumed by the booking.

-Now that capacity is moving from `Resource` to `Service`, similarly booked capacity must move from `ResourceAssignment` to the `Booking`
+Now that capacity is moving from `Resource` to `Service`, similarly booked capacity must move from `ResourceAssignment`
+to the `Booking`
 itself.

 Oh gosh, even more confusion in the statement above.
-Recording a list of `SpecificResource` requirements against the booking is
+Recording a list of `SpecificResource` requirements against the
+booking is
-redunant, because the list of `SpecificResource` requirements is already on the `Service` and the `Booking` has a reference to the
+redunant, because the list of `SpecificResource` requirements is already on the `Service` and the `Booking` has a
+reference to the
 service.
 So I can drop this `resourceAssignment` field on Booking.

+## Finally have capacity modeled on service

+Capacity is now modeled on service.
+And booked capacity is modeled on booking.
+And resource usage is based on booked
+capacity.
+Oh, that means that reporting availability should also be capacity based.
+A slot might be reported as available, with
+capacity of 1
+and the customer might be intending to book 2.
+But I think I will leave that refactor for another day.

+The final step is to remove all concepts of `capacity` that are still on `Resource` and `ResourceType`.

+# Mon 10 Jun 2024
+I removed the tests that "showed" how we could check availability of personal training against a single personal trainer.
+The implementation reduced the available resources to just the required personal trainer, and then ran the usual algo.
+This approach makes it impossible to book a personal trainer AND some other resource.
+In which case my mind thought
+of just replacing all personal trainers in the available resources list with the personal trainer requested.
+This makes
+it impossible to ever request a booking with two named personal trainers.
+While an example of such a case does not readily
+present itself, it it still a limit I would like to avoid coding into the solution.
+Maybe a particular medical appointment
+requires two named doctors, who knows.
+So booking against a single resource is not well implemented by reducing the list
+of available resources.

+So it might be better, I thought this morning, to take advantage of the fact that we have a business logic model, and separate
+database and configuration models.
+In the latter two, it can make sense for resource requirements to be expressed at the
+service level.
+In fact it definitely makes sense that a service can state that it requires a personal trainer and a training
+room.
+If we expressed resource requirements differently in the business logic model, by putting the resource requirements
+on the `ServiceRequest` rather than the `Service`, this positions us to make service requests with different kinds of
+resource requirements.

+The `Service` in the database model can be configured to require any personal trainer and any training
+room, and that is entirely appropriate.
+To retain current behaviour, the resource requirements on the service that comes
+from the database will be copied into the `ServiceRequest`.
+This is logically equivalent to resource requirements being
+on the business logic `Service`.
+But then it opens the door to later cases of the service request overriding the request
+of any personal trainer to a particular personal trainer.

+Now, to deal with the hypothetical case of requesting two specific personal trainers or doctors, the resource requirement
+should have an id, or maybe a `role` attribute, so we can be precise about which requirement we are specifying a specific
+resource for.

+This will be a fairly large refactoring.
+Oh wow - is it even required?
+If I add an id or role to a resource requirement,
+then the existing resource requirements on the business logic `Service` model can be configured in any way, and I don't
+need to mess with the `ServiceRequest` object.
+I think my mind didn't go here initially this morning, because I am still
+viewing business logic `Service` as a database or configuration object, and in some way immutable.
+I can of course configure
+this with the exact requirements the use case needs.

+I think I can drive this out by making a series of test cases around the resourcing of two doctors for an appointment.
+The possible resource requirement expressions would be:

+1. Any doctor for both slots - has to be a different doctor, so test what happens when there is only one doctor
+2. One specific doctor, and one random doctor.
+Again, has to be different.
+3. Specific doctors for both slots